 This purple-colored stone has been prized by Mediterranean civilizations for thousands of years.
 Used to carve objects and statutes of all descriptions, this material formed the pillar- quite literally- of one of humanity’s greatest cultural empires.

-Imperial porphyry was found in a single quarry, located in the Eastern Desert of Egypt, and the name porphyry comes from the Greek word for “purple”.
-In the cultures of the ancient Mediterranean- and elsewhere in Europe- purple was the color of royalty; purple dye was highly expensive and time-consuming to manufacture, so only the upper levels of society could afford it.
+The stone known as imperial porphyry was found in a single quarry, located in the Eastern Desert of Egypt, and the name porphyry comes from the Greek word for “purple”.
+In the cultures of the Mediterranean- and elsewhere in Europe- purple has long been the color of royalty; purple dye was highly expensive and time-consuming to manufacture, so only the upper levels of society could afford it.
 Due to its color and rarity, imperial porphyry is a natural extension of that symbolism.
-The ancient Romans used the stone as a medium for imperial portraits (i.e. busts), and a number of architectural features in grand buildings, such as panels, pillars and columns, were carved from porphyry.
+The ancient Romans used this stone as a medium for imperial portraits (i.e. busts), and a number of architectural features in grand buildings, such as panels, pillars and columns, were carved from it.

 While the Roman and Byzantine use of imperial porphyry was certainly dramatic, the stone’s history as an architectural and decorative material is considerably older than either empire.
 The Minoan civilization flourished on the Greek island of Crete until it died out the second millennium B.C.E.
 Through their extensive contacts with Egypt, the Mionans obtained the coveted stone, and column bases made of imperial porphyry have been excavated from sites dating to roughly 1850 B.C.E., over a thousand years before the Romans ever showed up on the scene.